polarsquad/docker-kubernetes/2 - Advanced Docker/Readme.md

   redis_data:
 ```

-Run `docker-compose up` to build the container and run the stack.
+Run `docker-compose build && docker-compose up` to build the container and run the stack.

 You can then reach your app with curl or browser at http://localhost:8080/helloworld